Rhizomatica/hermes-net/README.md

 uuxcomp is a uucp uux wrapper to be used with postfix email transport.
-It compresses the email payload with xz and carries transcoding of specific formats, while also providing an rmail wrapper to decompress the content of destination host.
+It compresses the email payload with xz and carries transcoding of specific formats, while also providing an rmail wrapper to decompress the content at destination host.